savinshynu/DZA-MKAT-Correlator/README.md

 ### DZA Correlator for Meerkat
-A python correlator for cross correlating the per antenna voltages from the Meerakt radio telescope in the DADA format.
+A python correlator for cross correlating the per antenna voltages from the Meerkat radio telescope in the DADA format.

 Mainly consist of 3 parts:
 1. correlator.py - Correlator class reading the chunks of Meerkat voltage files and computing the correlated visibilities.